MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-### Install the EXO V2 module
+### Install the Exchange Online PowerShell module

-To install the EXO V2 module for the first time, complete the following steps:
+To install the Exchange Online PowerShell module for the first time, complete the following steps:

 1. Install or update the PowerShellGet module as described in [Installing PowerShellGet](/powershell/scripting/gallery/installing-psget).

 2. Close and re-open the Windows PowerShell window.

-3. Now you can use the **Install-Module** cmdlet to install the EXO V2 module from the PowerShell Gallery.
+3. Now you can use the **Install-Module** cmdlet to install the Exchange Online PowerShell module from the PowerShell Gallery.
 Typically, you'll want the latest public version of the module, but you can also install a Preview version if one is available.

    - To install **the latest public version** of the module, run **one** of the the following commands: